marttp/netflix-clone/advanced/netflix-clone-with-ref/README.md

 > - Dev.to: https://dev.to/hieptl/learn-react-by-building-netflix-1127
 >

 The repository helps you learn React Ref by buiding Netflix.
 It means that you are learning React Ref by building a real-life project.
 I will explain concepts in detail.
-This post is the fifth part in my series and it is suitable for beginners.
+This post is the sixth part in my series and it is suitable for beginners.

 My post is about __Learn React and React Ref By Building Netflix__ on Dev.to: https://dev.to/hieptl/learn-react-ref-by-building-netflix-1fb5